 Guo Gu is our primary teacher, and offers monthly online teachings and visits us regularly.

-Dharma Drum London, trading as London Chan Meditation, is a Registered Charity at Charity Commission for England and Wales (charity number: 1200733), a not-for-profit organisation registered at Companies House in England and Wales (company number: 12529304), and is recognised as a charity for tax purposes by HMRC (reference number: ZD10119).
+Dharma Drum London, trading as London Chan Meditation, is a Registered Charity at Charity Commission for England and Wales (charity number: 1200733), a not-for-profit organisation registered at Companies House in England and Wales (company number: 12529304), and a charity for tax purposes at HMRC (reference number: ZD10119).

 Our organisation and programmes run entirely on donations.
-All of our programmes are open to everyone, and no fees are required to participate.
+All of our programmes are open to everyone, and no fees are required.
 For those who are able, you are welcome to give us some support on a one-off or regular basis.
 Please tick the Gift Aid box to allow us to claim an additional £0.25 for every £1 you donate from HMRC.
 Thank you!